HugoBH/CoralSea-ED50-GCB/README.md

 Analysis of heat tolerance and ED50 from corals in the Coral Sea.

-**The authors would appreciate being notified if you intend to use these data or analyse in your own work**
+**The authors would appreciate being notified if you intend to use these data or analyses in your own work**

 Mild marine heatwaves increase acute heat tolerance in corals